CALL FOR PAPERS

-Psychological Association of the Philippines 55th Annual Convention
+Psychological Association of the Philippines

+Deadline of submission has been extended to May 1, 2019.
 Papers may be submitted either for oral or poster presentation.
 These may cover either a completed research or best practices in psychology.
 Abstracts for learning sessions, which aim to share skills and knowledge in research methods, publication or the practice of psychology, may also be submitted.
 These are further described below.

 Paper Presentation.
 This refers to oral presentations of individual papers on a research study or documentation of psychological practice.
 These presentations will be clustered into a maximum of four papers per session (no more than 15 minutes per presentation) based on a common theme.
 To facilitate the grouping into clusters, please take care in providing relevant key words in your abstract submission.
 For presentations with multiple authors, kindly designate a main or primary presenter.